 After becoming a Christian, my attention shifted in a different direction.
 I met Cindi, my wife-to-be.
 Then came a call to pastoral ministry.
 Then fatherhood.
 I still loved to write, but found little time for it.
 In the mid-90′s, we decided I needed a relaxing hobby.
 Cindi suggested I start writing again.
 I read some great how-to books and found some wonderful friends on a Christian fiction writer’s board on AOL (back when AOL was the Internet).
 A year later, my first novel was complete.

-It was soon picked up by an agent, Karen Solem, but she found it difficult to market.
+It was soon picked up by a literary agent, Karen Solem, but she found it difficult to market.
 Not much interest back then in a faith-based suspense thriller with a military edge.
 Shortly after that, the idea for The Unfinished Gift came to me.
 Halfway through, I felt I had jumped the gun.
 The demands on my time made it too difficult to juggle, so I set it aside.

 I wrote a sequel to The Unfinished Gift, called The Homecoming that released the following summer.
-My third novel, The Deepest Waters released to great reviews and earned my 3rd ACFW Carol Award for historical fiction.
+My third novel, The Deepest Waters released to great reviews and earned my 3rd Carol Award for historical fiction.
 My fourth book, Remembering Christmas, then hit the shelves.
 It became a bestseller on Amazon in 3 categories and made both the CBA and ECPA bestseller lists.
 It also became a finalist for Inspirational Book of the Year.
 My 5th novel, The Discovery, released in April 2012.
-This was my first novel reviewed by Publisher’s Weekly and USA Today, who said: “The Discovery is a sublime delight that shouldn’t be missed.”
+This was my first novel reviewed by USA Today, who said: “The Discovery is a sublime delight that shouldn’t be missed.”
 It won a Selah Award and became a Carol Award finalist in 2013.
 It was also a finalist for Inspirational Book of the Year 2013 (RT Reviews Magazine).

 At that point, Revell signed me to write 2 books a year for them through 2014.
 This included the 4-book Restoration series with Gary Smalley (who, sadly, passed away in 2016).
 The contract included 3 additional stand-alone novels.
 The first of those stand-alones, The Reunion, won a Selah Award, receiving a “perfect 10″ score from all the judges and Christian Manifesto’s Lime Award for Excellence in Fiction.
-It has also been optioned for a full-length film.
+It has also been optioned for a full-length feature film.

 While writing the Restoration series with Gary Smalley, I released another stand-alone novel released set in 1962, called What Follows After.
 It won the Selah Award for best historical fiction and was also named a finalist for the ACFW Carol award in the same category.